 With shock chlorination, chlorine bleach is added to well water and then flushed.
-It is the most recommended and usually the safest way to treat infestations in wells or to prevent contamination after construction or maintenance around the well.
-However, wells and pipes must be thoroughly flushed after a shock chlorination to rinse away excess chlorine.
+Shock chlorination is the most recommended and usually the safest way to treat infestations in wells or to prevent contamination after construction or maintenance around the well.
+However, wells and pipes must be thoroughly flushed after shock chlorination to rinse away excess chlorine.

 Sodium and Chloride Cause Chlorine Smell

 Sodium and chloride may also contaminate private wells and cause a chlorine-like odor or taste.
 Sodium and chloride enter wells through groundwater that has come into contact with road salt, sewage, fertilizers and some types of water softeners.
 High levels of sodium and chloride are corrosive to pipes and can cause damage.
-They can also cause intense intestinal discomfort in humans and animals or be fatal to plants and crops.
+They can also cause intense intestinal discomfort in humans and animals and be fatal to plants and crops.